 Using an asthma inhaler for the first time?
 Or just need a refresher on the proper way to help your child use their inhaler?

-Tracy Marquette, asthma educator with Our Lady of the Lake Children’s Health, shares how to use an asthma inhaler correctly and explains the importance of using a spacer when taking asthma medication with an inhaler.
+Tracy Marquette, RRT-AE-C, respiratory therapist and asthma educator with Our Lady of the Lake Children’s Health, shares how to use an asthma inhaler correctly and explains the importance of using a spacer when taking asthma medication with an inhaler.

 Understanding Asthma Symptoms